Wisdom Teeth Removal

 Extraction’s Possible Complications

-Another rare possibility is of an upper tooth getting displaced into the sinus.
-Lastly, jaw fracture and temporary or permanent numbness is also very rare possibilities.
+Another rare possibility is an upper tooth getting displaced into the sinus.
+Lastly, jaw fracture and temporary or permanent numbness are also very rare possibilities.

 When Should I Remove My Wisdom Tooth?

 When should you have your wisdom teeth removed?
 There is no single right answer for everyone; however, if your dentist has advised you that your wisdom teeth look potentially problematic it’s generally best to remove them sooner rather than later.